Anerkiki/pokemon-island-resort/README.md

 | :---: | :---: |
 | ![Image showing background image appearing too zoomed in and pixelated](assets/images/readme/issues/background-too-zoomed/issue-background-too-zoomed-before.png) | ![Image showing background image appearing too zoomed in and pixelated](assets/images/readme/issues/background-too-zoomed/issue-background-too-zoomed-before-two.png) |

-**Solution:** I resolved this issue by splitting the content into seperate sections, and adding the background image to each section, instead of having all of the content in one giant section with just one background image.
+**Solution:** I resolved this issue by splitting the content into separate sections, and adding the background image to each section, instead of having all of the content in one giant section with just one background image.

 I found that having around two of the text boxes in each worked well on all screen sizes, so none were too tall for the image, eliminating the need to change the amount of sections depending on screen sizes, which I did consider, but would have added a lot more code and been more complex than necessary.